 For examples of Professor Schlanger's recent scholarship, see

 - Intelligence Legalism and the National Security Agency's Civil Liberties Gap, 6 Harv.
 Nat'l Sec.
 J. 112 (2015)

 - Offices of Goodness: Influence Without Authority In Federal Agencies, 36 Cardozo L. Rev. 53 (2014);

 - Plata v.
 Brown and Realignment: Jails, Prisons, Courts, and Politics," 48 Harv.
 Civ.
 Rghts-Civ.
 Lib.
 L. Rev. 165 (2013)

 - "Operationalizing Deterrence: Claims Management (in Hospitals, a Large Retailer, and Jails and Prisons),” 2 Journal of Tort Law, issue 1, article 1 (2008)

 Professor Schlanger also writes frequently for publications like the Democracy Journal, Politico Magazine, the American Prospect, and others.
 A full list of scholarly and non-scholarly publications, with links, is available on the publications

-She is married to Law School Professor Samuel Bagenstos; they have two children, born in 2000.
+She is married to Law School Professor Samuel Bagenstos; they have two teenagers.